Two astronauts slated to return to Houston after devastating floods

 Jack Fisher hovered 200 miles above Earth while his family, friends and coworkers were tormented by a gruesome storm.

-Fisher was one of six astronauts on International Space Station.
+Fisher was one of six astronauts on the International Space Station.
 He looked down on his hometown of Houston -- headquarters for NASA's human spaceflight operations -- as Hurricane Harvey wreaked havoc on the Gulf Coast.

 "Harvey fills the window creating a path of destruction as it traverses the Gulf.
 Praying for the people there and hoping for sunshine," Fisher wrote on social media from aboard the ISS Wednesday.

-On Saturday, Fisher, along with fellow NASA astronaut Peggy Whitson and one Russian cosmonaut, will return to Earth.
-The Americans will begin the trek back to a water-logged Houston.
+On Saturday, Fisher, along with fellow NASA astronaut Peggy Whitson and one Russian cosmonaut, returned to Earth.
+The Americans then began the trek back to a water-logged Houston.

-Getting the astronauts on solid ground is the next great challenge for a small team of NASA flight controllers who have been hunkered down at Johnson Space Center in Houston for days.
+Getting the astronauts on solid ground was the next great challenge for a small team of NASA flight controllers who have been hunkered down at Johnson Space Center in Houston for days.
 The flight controllers have been living at the NASA complex, riding out Harvey and providing critical support to the crew on board the space station.

 It's because of that ground-based team that astronauts were able to get updates on their families as Harvey pounded the city.